sathvikchilaka/react-machine-coding-round-faqs/README.md

 0. Check out [FrontendGeek](https://frontendgeek.com/)

 1. Complete the hooks by going through React Hooks Tuts repo, referred from Roadside Coder YT.
-Learn all of those especially new React 18 hooks.
+Learn all of those especially new React 18 hooks like useSyncExternalStore, useInsertionEffect...

 2. Watch Render playlist from ReactJS Codevolution YT.